 - Requirement analysis – performing business analysis to determine customer needs and generate a set of system requirements

 - Testing – testing a system both during and after development is complete

 - System design – using a set of requirements to design a software system

 - Database design – design and optimise a systems database

 - System deployment – deploy a system to its development or production environment

 - Project management – manages a project and team responsible for it

-For many of the tasks listed above, they may be undertaken by either a specialist in that area, or by a job role which is responsible for one or more of the tasks.
-In this article I’m going to concentrate on describing the tasks that are undertaken by a web designer, web developer or software engineer.
+For many of the tasks listed above, they are undertaken by either a specialist in that area or by a job role which is responsible for one or more of the tasks.
+In this article, I am going to concentrate on describing the tasks that are undertaken by a web designer, web developer or software engineer.
 These job titles generally undertake one or more of the tasks listed above, where a business analyst, system architect or programmer generally specialises in only one of the tasks list above.
-For example, backend development may exclusively be performed by a programmer who doesn’t get involved in many other aspects of the system, they are employed to code.
-It’s worth noting at this point, someone like a web developer will have a good level of knowledge in multiple areas, where as a specialist will likely have extensive knowledge/experience and be an expert in a given area (i.e database engineer).
+For example, backend development may exclusively be performed by a programmer who does not get involved in many other aspects of the system; they have been employed to code.
+It is worth noting at this point, a web developer will have a reasonable level of knowledge in multiple areas, whereas a specialist has extensive knowledge/experience and be an expert in a given area.

 For the sake of my explanations, I’m going to refer to a mythical invoicing system throughout this article to help explain the different roles and what tasks they would perform on the project.
 Our mythical invoicing tool allows the user to login and creating invoices for clients.
 Invoices are attached as PDF’s to an auto-generated email and sent directly to clients.

 The Web Designer